pieaerts/pieaerts/_posts/2018-07-28-10-tips-for-outdoor-and-wildlife-photography.md

 ## Explore your home

 Many people think good photography requires travel.
 They’re wrong.
 You better visit that one interesting place close to home a hundred times instead of visiting a hundred different places further away from home only once.
 In doing so you’ll end up finding the conditions you’ve been dreaming about.
 Patience & persistence are key for distinct image making.
 Trust me, in the end, you don't have to go somewhere new for wonder, just look at that same old spot with new eyes.
 Try it.
-I’m sure you’ll be surprised.&nbsp;
+I’m sure you’ll be surprised.

 ![](/uploads/white-out.jpg)